abhchand/simplee-food/README.md

 # SimpleeFood

-SimpleeFood is self-hosted recipe app.
+SimpleeFood is a self-hosted recipe app.

 Simple to run.
 Simple to use.
 Simply no bloat.